inforaju/inforaju/README.md

 * 🌍  I'm based in Siliguri
 * ✉️  You can contact me at [nakulsarkar51@gmail.com](mailto:nakulsarkar51@gmail.com)
-* 🧠  I'm learning Artificial Intelligence, Machine Learning, Bigdata
+* 🧠  I'm learning Artificial Intelligence, Machine Learning, Bigdata & DSA in Leetcode
 * 🤝  I'm open to collaborating on App & Web based Project
 * ⚡  Whatever work I do , I do it with my best